Council Constitution 09 Part 4 - Financial Procedure Rules

 into balance.
 The authority will intervene if a school refuses to set a balanced budget by

-• A.21 Where an unplanned deficit occurs, the governing body shall prepare a detailed financial
+identifying the action a school could take and ultimately by suspending delegation. - A.21 Where an unplanned deficit occurs, the governing body shall prepare a detailed financial

 recovery plan for consideration by the Cabinet Member concerned and agreed by Cabinet, following evaluation